-The AD9269 provides latched data with a pipeline delay of nine clock cycles.
-Data outputs are available one propagation delay ( $t{PD}$ ) after the rising edge of the clock signal.
+The AD9204 provides latched data with a pipeline delay of nine clock cycles.
+Data outputs are available one propagation delay (t{PD}) after the rising edge of the clock signal.

-Minimize the length of the output data lines and loads placed on them to reduce transients within the AD9269.
-These transients may degrade converter dynamic performance.
+Minimize the length of the output data lines and loads placed on them to reduce transients within the AD9204.
+These transients can degrade converter dynamic performance.

-The lowest typical conversion rate of the AD9269 is 3 MSPS.
-At clock rates below 3 MSPS, dynamic performance may degrade.
+The lowest typical conversion rate of the AD9204 is 3 MSPS.
+At clock rates below 3 MSPS, dynamic performance can degrade.